2019 – Present

 We produced a rubric to evaluate 23 other higher education institutions' dashboards based on accessibility, design, and other variables.
 We then created and distributed a survey to the UChicago community asking them to assess UChicago and other institution's dashboards.
 Using our survey responses and our own evaluation, we met with Facilities to share findings, propose solutions, and centralize our work.

 Partnership with Urban Rivers

 We established a partnership with Urban Rivers, a Chicago-based nonprofit working to build the Wild Mile (a conversion of unused industrial canals into ecological sanctuaries).
-Our ongoing project will create data visualizations for scientific and public audiences and provide data organization recommendations
+Our project created data visualizations for scientific and public audiences and provided data organization recommendations

 Dining Hall Survey

 We partnered with Campus Waste Reduction to administer a survey to on-campus students about food waste and utilization of single use takeout containers in the dining halls due to the pandemic-related changes in dining procedures.
 This data and analysis contributes to Campus Waste Reduction's efforts to make UChicago Dining more sustainable.